CumulusNetworks/docs/content/version/cumulus-linux-321/Layer-One-and-Two/IGMP-and-MLD-Snooping.md

  - /display/CL321/IGMP+and+MLD+Snooping
  - /pages/viewpage.action?pageId=5126873
 pageID: 5126873
-product: Cumulus Linux
-version: 3.2.1
-imgData: cumulus-linux-321
-siteSlug: cumulus-linux-321
----
-IGMP (Internet Group Management Protocol) and MLD (Multicast Listener Discovery) snooping functionality is implemented in the bridge driver in the Cumulus Linux kernel and are enabled by default.
+---IGMP (Internet Group Management Protocol) and MLD (Multicast Listener Discovery) snooping functionality is implemented in the bridge driver in the Cumulus Linux kernel and are enabled by default.
 IGMP snooping processes IGMP v1/v2/v3 reports received on a bridge port in a bridge to